2ndPrince/spring-guides/README.md

 # Following Official Spring Guide Projects

-Official spring guides (https://spring.io/guides) have many useful and informative projects.
+Official spring guides (https://spring.io/guides) have many useful and various topics of projects.

 They also stick with coding best practices.
 I'll follow them and keep my code here to remind myself later.